MACCA: Offline Multi-agent Reinforcement Learning with Causal Credit Assignment: Implementations

 \subsection{Hyper-parameters}

+The common hyperparameters are shown in Table.\ref{tab:chp}.
 The neural network used in training is initialized from scratch and optimized using the Adam optimizer with a learning rate of $3 \times 10^{-4}$.
 The policy learning process involves varying initial learning rates based on the specific algorithm, while the hyperparameters for policy learning, including a discount factor of 0.95, are consistent across all tasks.

 The training procedure differs across tasks.
 For MPE, the training duration ranges from 20,000 to 60,000 iterations, with longer training for behavior policies that perform poorly.
 The number of steps per update is set to 100.